mako-framework/docs/04_databases_sql/01_basics.md

 In the example below we'll decrease the cash total of user `1` by `100` and increase the cash total of user `2` by `100`.
 The nested transaction that would have increased the cash total of user `1` by another `1000` fails and is rolled back since the table name is misspelled.

 The parent transaction is unafected and the transfer between user `1` and `2` is still committed.
+If you want your entire transaction to roll back when the nested transaction fails then you can just re-throw the exception.

 	try
 	{